The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Storing our WebAuthn credentials

-We can now describe how our WebAuthn credentials are stored in our database with three entities.
+We can now describe how our WebAuthn credentials are stored in our database with two entities.
 Note that we’ve simplified the model in order to only store one credential per user (who could actually have more than one WebAuthn credential and other data such as roles):

 package org.acme.security.webauthn;